Vanessa-24/DIPGrp7/README.md

-# DIPGrp7 FARSHION MOBILE APP
+# DIPGrp7 FashionAR MOBILE APP

 Description: We are planning to build an android mobile application that can act as your Stylist that uses AR Technology.